Dr William Edmondes

 Gwilly Edmondez also has a regular radio show on Culture Lab Radio called 'Make Property History' (culturelabradio.ncl.ac.uk/)

-Edmondes also manages the record label and collective Kakutopia, founded in 1998 around the activities of Radioactive Sparrow.
+Edmondes also managed the record label and collective Kakutopia, founded in 1998 around the activities of Radioactive Sparrow.
 He is currently digitizing the entire back catalogue of all Kakutopia artists (most notably Radioactive Sparrow, Tony Gage, Livestock and Gwilly Edmondez) to be made available for free download.

 Hip Hop; Collage & improvisation; Noise, Funk & Extreme Metal; Situationism; Digital networking & Dissemination; drawing & painting.